 The key is to leverage regulatory solutions and incorporate them into fundamental compliance procedures.

-Conducting effective audits with regulatory advisory solutions
+Conducting effective audits with regulatory advisory services

 These solutions can improve internal audits by eliminating redundant processes and inefficiencies that normally discourage organisations from gaining the most value from their organisations.